HVAC Plays An Important Role In A Healthy Building

 Further evidence from by the World Health Organization (WHO), Centers for Disease Control and Prevention in the US and the Chartered Institution of Building Services Engineers (CIBSE) also acknowledge Covid-19 airborne transmission and advocate that indoor spaces should be ventilated as much as possible “whilst minimising occupant discomfort due to draughts and lower indoor temperatures.”

-Clearly in today’s current pandemic circumstances where Covid-19 is a risk, which should provide reason enough to ensure your building is well ventilated, it’s apparent that good heating, ventilation and air conditioning in buildings is imperative as it provides a variety of other benefits over and above a way to combat Covid-19.
+Clearly in today’s current pandemic circumstances where Covid-19 is a risk, which should provide reason enough to ensure your building is well ventilated, it’s apparent that good HVAC in buildings is imperative as it provides a variety of other benefits over and above a way to combat Covid-19.
 Given that most of us spend at least half of our waking hours at our workplaces it’s easy to understand why the quality of air in the buildings we work in can affect comfort levels, health and productivity.
 Any measures that can be taken to protect the quality of the air we breathe, such as good ventilation, should be taken seriously.

-The Negatives Of Poor Heating, Ventilation and Air Conditioning
+The Negatives Of Poor HVAC

-• low air quality can have a negative impact on a building’s occupants
+- low air quality can have a negative impact on a building’s occupants

-• poor temperature control
+- poor temperature control

-• poor humidity control.
+- poor humidity control.

 According to the government’s “Postnote” on UK Indoor Air Quality indoor air pollution is a mixture of pollutants generated inside a building from building materials, furniture and furnishings, the use of paints, varnishes, cleaning products, air fresheners, etc., and pollutants generated outside a building (by industrial processes, traffic emissions, etc.) that migrate indoors through windows or other means of ventilation and natural radon gas that enters buildings from the ground.